WebHare/runkit/README.md

 Keep in mind that if you run all this on a mac, WebHare's database will be running over a Docker volume mount and eg. index reconstruction after the restore can take quite some time, especially if this installation isn't using postgres yet.

-## Managing local WebHare installations
-This guide assumes you've added `runkit` to your path or let setupmyshell set up an alias

-- `runkit ...`

 ## NOTES
 - if you keep this WebHare running you'll want to remove 'whdata/preparedbackup' and `download` as they only take up space